frank-mck/frank-mck/README.md

 - RSpec, Jasmine, Jest, Capybara

-After completing a software developer bootcamp with Makers, that focuses heavily on best coding practices, I can confidently say I can TDD effectively following the “Red, Green, Refactor, Commit” cycle, I follow best coding practices using the four common OO principles to structure my code that's readable, reusable and maintainable, and I am an effective debugger, approaching the stack trace methodically to gather information and get visibility using console.log, p or the debugger to set a breakpoint in the code.
+After completing a software developer Bootcamp that focuses on using best coding practices to create clean, tested and reusable code.
+I can confidently say I can TDD effectively following the “Red, Green, Refactor” cycle, I follow best coding practices using the four common OO principles to structure my code that's readable, reusable and maintainable, and I am an effective debugger, approaching the stack trace methodically to gather information and get visibility using console.log, p or the debugger to set a breakpoint in the code.

  ## 🔥 Streak Stats